Rehket/SF-CIDP/ReadMe.md

 ## Lets get it done faster.

 ## What is the purpose of this tool?
 **< Some Amazing Name Here >** aims to make migrating changes between salesforce environments simple with integration into VCS.
  So simple, such that there is no excuse or reason to not do it.
+This project is done mostly for fun and learning, but issues and pull requests are welcome.

 ### Tasks That kinda work.